OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 In previous steps we also created some variable templates that depend on a variable called Tenant.Alias.
 In this case we want the tenant to provide a URL-friendly version of the tenant's name, and we will create a library variable template.
 By using a variable template from a library variable set the tenant will only be prompted once for this value.

-1. Go to *Library > Variable sets* and add a new variable set called **Standard tenant details**
+1. Go toÂ *Library > Variable sets* and add a new variable set called **Standard tenant details**
-2. Go to the *Variable templates* tab and create the templates shown below:
+2. Go to theÂ *Variable templates* tab and create the templates shown below:

 | Name | Label | Default value | Help text | Control type |